inmatura/aws.inmatura.com/docs/models/efficientnet-b3/launch.md

-# Getting started with EfficientNet-B3

-## Launching the model on Sage Maker
+# Launching the EfficientNet-B3 model in SageMaker

 1. Log in to AWS with a user with administrative privileges
 1. Navigate to the